 - Can I receive notifications for activities in projects that I am a part of?

 - With Daylight savings having gone into effect, all the updates are off one hour on their timestamps.
 Where do I set the timezone?

-- How can I assign a team member to my project?
+- How can I assign a team member to my Board?

 - How to change a team member’s role?

-- How to unassign a team member from the project?
+- How to unassign a team member from the Board?

 - How do I create a backlog?